-Bad wifi is a burden a lot of people complain about.
-But it can be easily fixed if you are making one of the following wifi mistakes.
+Bad Wi-Fi is a burden a lot of people complain about.
+But it can be easily fixed if you are making one of the following Wi-Fi mistakes.

-You Are Using your Provider's Router
+You Are Using Your Provider's Router

-My advice is to buy a proper Wi-Fi router by a reputable brand (good brands are NETGEAR, TP-Link, ASUS, Linksys...).
+My advice is to buy a proper Wi-Fi router by a reputable brand (good brands are NETGEAR, TP-Link, ASUS, and Linksys).
 Make sure it is a dual-band router with Wi-Fi 5.
 A good budget is 50-100 dollars.
 Wi-Fi 6 routers are not worth it for the moment and are still very expensive.

-Your Router Placement Is not Ideal
+Your Router Placement Is Not Ideal

 A lot of people stow their router away in some corner of their house together with the fuse box.
 Even worse, sometimes the router is surrounded by metal piping and wires.
 A lot of your Wi-Fi signal gets absorbed by all these things before it even leaves the room.
 Furthermore, if you have your router at on side of the house, you cannot expect the wireless signal the reach the other side of the house.

-You Are Using a Decent Router in the Center of your House, but It Is Connected Via Powerline
+You Are Using a Decent Router in the Center of Your House, But It Is Connected Via Powerline

 My advice is to use a proper ethernet cable.
-A good alternative is using your coax cable, aka the one used for cable tv.
+A good alternative is using your coax cable, AKA the one used for cable TV.
 This cable is designed to transfer high quality signals (video) for long distances and a lot of signals at the same time (how many channels has cable nowadays?).
 Also, you can literally kill someone with a coax cable, that is how thick it is.
-MOCA adapters are like powerline but for these coax cables.
+MOCA adapters are like powerlines but for these coax cables.
 They use the signals that your cable provider doesn't use to provide you with an internet signal.
 They cost a bit more, but in my experience, they are fast, reliable and will last you far longer than normal powerlines.
 Try to find bonded MOCA 2.0 adapters, they offer (real life) speeds of almost 1 Gbps.
 I used MOCA 2.5 adapters, that are even faster, but might be overkill for most people.

-You Are not Using 5 GHz Wi-Fi
+You Are Not Using 5 GHz Wi-Fi

 Wi-Fi uses two types of signals to provide you with the much needed bandwidth to stream videos of cute dogs.
 You have Wi-Fi on the 2,4 GHz band and on the 5 GHz band.
-The first one is used... a lot.
+The first one is used a lot.
 It is the frequency that operates your microwave, your wireless telephones, your baby monitor...
 Also, your neighbours use it for their own Wi-Fi.
 The 2,4 Ghz band actually has three sub bands that don't overlap with each other.
-In an ideal world neighbour 1 uses the first subband, neighbour 2 the second and neighbour 3 the third and then neighbour 4 can use the first subband again etc. You get the idea.
+In an ideal world neighbour 1 uses the first subband, neighbour 2 the second and neighbour 3 the third and then neighbour 4 can use the first subband again, etc. You get the idea.

 In the real world, these bands are all heavily used and do interfere with each other.
 Put this together with your baby monitor and wireless telephones that are also transmitting, and you get terrible Wi-Fi.

 The solution is to use a far less crowed frequency reserved for Wi-Fi only, the 5 GHz band.
-As a bonus it offers far more subbands that do not overlap, so everyone in the neighbourhood can have a Wi-Fi network without disturbing the network of another.
+As a bonus, it offers far more subbands that do not overlap, so everyone in the neighbourhood can have a Wi-Fi network without disturbing the network of another.
 An added benefit is that 5 GHz Wi-Fi is also way faster than 2,4 Hz.
 The only drawback is that 5 GHz offers less range than 2,4 Ghz, but if your are using a decent router, you won't notice it that much.
 This is also the reason why a lot of routers are dual band (so 2,4 and 5 GHz at the same time), they offer the best of both worlds.